shohel02/OpenStack_Threat_Modelling/Keystone/Formatted_Output/Keystone_ThreatAnalysis_TokenProvider_2.9.md

 Keystone Havana Stable Release

 ####Application Description
 Keystone has a customizable token provider.
-Token provider can be either UUID or PKI token.
+Token provider can be either UUID or PKI token (A new token format in DER is introduced.
+Earlier token format was only PEM).
 In Havana, PKI token is used as a default token provider.
 UUID token is 128 bit, provides a random opaque, generated using uuid4().
 PKI tokens are cryptographic Message syntax (CMS) string, generated using OpenSSL.
 PKI tokens require signing key and cert.
 The cert needs to be distributed earlier to the token verifier before verifing the token.
 Both PKI and UUID token are bearer tokens.

 ####Additional Info